argeo/argeo-jjml/README.md

 It does not depend on any Argeo or third-party Java library and is built with CMake.
 No tooling or application is provided, except a basic CLI for testing and development purposes.
 Focus is on providing robust support for batch and embeddings rather than end-user chat assistants.

-This has been extracted from another application layer providing agents based on and integrating with the Argeo platform, as it became clear that it could be generally useful and that we would also benefit from others using it in various settings. **Contrary to our usual policy, we are therefore open to feedback and contributions, and we will do reasonable efforts to fix reported issues.**
+This has been extracted from another application layer providing agents based on and integrating with the Argeo platform, as it became clear that it could be generally useful and that we would also benefit from others using it in various settings.
+Contrary to our usual policy, we are therefore open to feedback and contributions, and we will do reasonable efforts to fix reported issues.

 # Features
+- Java 11+ support
-- Java 11+ support, JPMS and OSGi metadata
+- JPMS and OSGi metadata
 - Parallel batches
 - Embeddings
 - Chat templates